Skip to Content

 List of Minerals Found in New Jersey

 You might need to enter a gold prospectors club to find gold in New Jersey.
 Gold isn’t so documented in this state.
-However, it is present with various hidden locations waiting to be discovered.
+However, it is present in various hidden locations that are waiting to be discovered.

 Panning for gold might also be rewarding.
 Cape May County, Sussex County, Burlington County, and Salem County are some of the best places to find gold in New Jersey.